Matthias Küntzel: Controversy over cancelled lecture at the University of Leeds

 On 14 March 2007 Küntzel was due to address University of Leeds in England on the topic ‘Hitler’s Legacy: Islamic Antisemitism in the Middle East.’
 The university's student Islamic society complained about what they called the lecture's "provocative" title and the university removed the words "Hitler" and "Islamic" with the title amended to read: "The Nazi Legacy: The Export of Anti-Semitism to the Middle East."
 However, several hours before the talk was due to take place, the talk was unexpectedly cancelled due to "security concerns," following protest e-mails from some of the university's Muslim students claiming the lecture was an "open racist attack".
+Küntzel and the university’s German department described it as censorship and a sell-out of academic freedom.

 Küntzel said he had given similar addresses (at Yale University, as well as universities in Jerusalem and Vienna) around the world and there had been no problems.
 "I know this is sometimes a controversial topic," he said, "but I am accustomed to that and I have the ability to calm people down.
 It's not a problem for me at all.
 My impression was that they wanted to avoid the issue in order to keep the situation calm.
 My feeling is that this is a kind of censorship."

 Dr. Küntzel also said that the contents of emails described to him did not overtly threaten violence but "they were very, very strongly worded".
 He added: "It's stupid, because I also talk about Christian anti-semitism."
 Members of the German department at Leeds accused the university of "selling-out" academic freedom.

 Awards and honors

-In 2011, Matthias Küntzel was presented with the Anti-Defamation-League's (ADL) Paul Ehrlich-Günther K. Schwerin Human Rights Award.
+In December 2007, Küntzel won the London Book Festival for his book Jihad and Jew-Hatred: Islamism, Nazism, and the Roots of 9/11.
+In May 2008, Jihad and Jew-Hatred received the Gold Medal in the religion category from the Independent Publisher Book Awards.
+In May 2008, Jihad and Jew-Hatred received the Gold Medal in the religion category from the Independent Publisher Book Awards.In 2011, Matthias Küntzel was presented with the Anti-Defamation-League's (ADL) Paul Ehrlich-Günther K. Schwerin Human Rights Award.

 In 2011, Matthias Küntzel was (together with Colin Meade) the recipient of the Best Book Review Award of the Journal for the Study of Antisemitism.

 In 2022, the German-Israeli Society in Hanover awarded him the Theodor Lessing Prize for enlightened thinking and acting.